Nemesis533/Local_LLHAMA/README.md

 Designed for privacy, flexibility, and natural interaction, it allows users to control smart home devices using natural language — all without relying on the cloud or requiring exact device names.
 As an independent system that runs on base Linux and interfaces with HA (or potentially other domotics systems) via API, it bypasses many compatibility restrictions that running similar systems in HA have (e.g., smart-speaker compatibility).

+The system leverages dynamic prompts and system orchestration to expand the capabilities of the LLM and provide multi-intent capabilities with high accuracy on all tasks.

 ## Project Evolution: From Voice-Only to Complete Platform

 The project started as a voice-first domotic assistant has evolved into a **complete self-hosted AI assistant platform** that aims to deliver an all-in-one package.